 I’m not going to get into an in-depth biography about their beginnings, real names, the instruments they use, or any of that technical goodness.
 I have a lot of musician friends who can tell you the history of genres and how bands broke up and so on, which is great, but that’s not what music is to me, it’s about the feeling it gives me and nothing more.
 Having my mind warped my horror movies at a very young age, Zombie’s music has always spoken to me, creepy good, atmospheric, and just all around gives you that good Halloween feeling that not everyone understands.

 I just got Zombie’s new album: Hellbilly Deluxe 2 (listening to it now as I write this) and am enjoying it thoroughly.
 Listening to the new album and coming across some harsh reviews about his filmmaking (which I’ll discuss in the second part of this article) is what inspired me to write this article.
-Anyways, this new album is very refreshing and original, combining film and music.
+Anyway, this new album is very refreshing and original, combining film and music.
 What I mean is that it’s very well done with the kind of thought and feel that usually goes into a film soundtrack and also incorporates some orchestral parts.
 It’s very thematic and to horror film fans and Zombie fans alike, offers the best bridge and hybrid of the two I’ve heard.
 It just sounds good and feels good.

 Bottom Line: White Zombie and Rob Zombie have always made for great soundtrack music and have been used in countless movies and TV shows.
 It’s great thematic music and it only seems obvious now that Zombie got into films.